ceres-solver/ceres-solver/docs/source/building.rst

 On Windows, we support building with Visual Studio 2010 or newer.
-Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the unavailability of SuiteSparse and ``CXSparse``.
+Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the unofficial availability of ``SuiteSparse`` and ``CXSparse``.
 Building is also more involved since there is no automated way to install the dependencies.

 #.
 Make a toplevel directory for deps & build & src somewhere: ``ceres/``
 #.
 Get dependencies; unpack them as subdirectories in ``ceres/``